takemobiteam/takemobi-test.github.io/docs/index.md

 ## When Bookings Get Planned

-- When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
+- When a Booking comes in via the AWS Kinesis Data Stream, it gets ingested but not planned until the Planning Window for the relevant destination.
-- The planning window varies by destination.
+- The Planning Window varies by destination.
 For many destinations, the planning window begins 7 days prior to the date of the transfer, and ends 24 hours before the transfer.
 - During the planning window for a particular destination & operation date, we check every 5 minutes if there have been any changes to bookings or flights.
 If we do see changes, we do a replan including the changed bookings as well as all related bookings that could conceivably be planned on the same trip (same destination, same operation date).
 - If a booking is locked, it will not be replanned as part of regular planning.
 - nce the planning window ends for a particular destination & operation date, regular planning no longer affects those bookings.
 However, changes to bookings or flights will have the following effects: